BetterToken/info_bettertoken/src/farming/note_of_importance.md

-> The TFT is meant to be value of exchange on the TFGrid.the TFTs are not an investment instrument, TFTs are used to buy and sell IT capacity.
+> The TFT is meant to be value of exchange on the TFGrid.
+TFTs are not an investment instrument, TFTs are used to buy and sell IT capacity.